makerdao/governance-manual/delegation/recognized-delegate-requirements.md

 An example of what is required can be found [here](https://github.com/makerdao/community/tree/master/governance/delegates/template).
 These files should be copied to a new folder such that the folder name matches the delegate contract address.

 Recognized Delegates need to replace the profile.md and profile.jpg files.
-GovAlpha is available to assist with this procedure.
 The file named metrics.md should be left as it is in the template; it will be updated by GovAlpha.

 Other examples for existing delegates can be found in the delegates [folder](https://github.com/makerdao/community/tree/master/governance/delegates).

-If you are completely unfamiliar with GitHub, the Governance Facilitators can help you with this process.
+If you are completely unfamiliar with GitHub, GovAlpha is available to assist with this procedure.

 ## 7. Be aware that vote participation and communication will be tracked